video-dev/hls.js/README.md

 ### Not Supported

-For a complete list of issues see ["Top priorities" in the Release Planning and Backlog project tab](https://github.com/video-dev/hls.js/projects/6).
-Codec support is dependend on the runtime environment (for example HEV
+For a complete list of issues, see ["Top priorities" in the Release Planning and Backlog project tab](https://github.com/video-dev/hls.js/projects/6).
+Codec support is dependent on the runtime environment (for example, not all browsers on the same OS support HEVC).

 - Multiple `#EXT-X-MAP` tag support [#2279](https://github.com/video-dev/hls.js/issues/2279)
 - CMAF CC support [#2623](https://github.com/video-dev/hls.js/issues/2623)